trychlos/pwix-accounts-ui/README.md

     Value is expected to be a HTML string, or a function which returns such a string.

     Defaults to 'Hello <b>%s</b>,<br />Welcome again!<br />Let us reset your password, and enjoy.' for the first text, none for the second.

-- `sendVerificationEmail`

-    Whether to send a verification email to each newly created user.

-    This should be kept by the application consistent with the same parameter of `accounts-base` Meteor package.

-    Accepted values are `true` or `false`.

-    Defaults to `true`.

-- `usernameLength`

-    The minimal required username length.

-    The package doesn't hardcodes by itself a minimal 'minimal length'.

-    Defaults to four (4) characters.

 - `verbosity`